East Orange, New Jersey Therapists

 • There are 1,567.3 new diagnoses of HIV per 100,000 people each year

 A life-changing diagnosis has the potential to cause or contribute to stress disorders such as anxiety, not only in the patients but their families.
-These conditions can also have a negative effect on one’s self image.
+These conditions can also hurt one’s self-image.

 Other Factors Affecting Mental Health in East Orange, New Jersey